-Dogs are playful pets and we love playing with them too.
+Dogs are playful pets, and we love playing with them too.
 Their play activities mainly involve chewing, pulling, tugging and fetching.
-Hence dog toys provide a great opportunity for such play experiences.
+Hence dog toys provide an excellent opportunity for such play experiences.
 However, it is common knowledge the prices of dog toys are highly overrated.

 Retail outlets have channeled the love for play by a Dog and his owner to make a fortune out of exaggerated dog toy prices.
 There is a need for a cheaper and more durable option.
-This is where DIY dog toys come in. this toys are cheaper and can be made to suit the playing needs of your Dog.
+This is where DIY dog toys come in.
+This toys are more inexpensive and can be made to suit the playing needs of your Dog.

 Don’t forget all the fun involved while making them.
 DIY dog toys are the ideal playing tools for any Dog.
 Below are the simplest and most common dog toys that can be easily made.